kennethhoytwoodruff/BikeDeed/README.md

 The tests and mocks of this repository are based on OpenZeppelin work.
 The directory structure is a result of the decision to install their contracts through EthPM instead of NPM.
 To perform unit tests type 'truffle exec tests/test.sh'.

 ## TODO
-1. Searching
+1. Searching of existing Bike deeds.
-2. Metadata via IPFS
+2. Editiing existing Bike deeds.
+3. Better IPFS support.
-3. Remove unused node modules.
+4. Remove unused Node modules.
-4. Registration of Bikes.
+5. Report stolen/lost bike functionality.
+6. Clean up UI and use React.